Utkarsh-Shivhare/balela_v1/README.md

 - **Writing Assistance**: Grammar checking, rephrasing, feedback, and more
 - **Multimodal Chat**: Send images along with your text queries to get visual analysis and responses

+## Authentication

+All API endpoints (except the root `/` endpoint) require authentication.
+You must include the API key in your request headers using one of the following header names:

+- `Authorization`
+- `X-API-Key`
+- `api-key`

+**Required API Key**: `a20d4fdd36062aa2bd56b6ee8b92cd1a`

+If the API key is missing or incorrect, you'll receive a 400 status code with an authentication error message.

 ## New Feature: Multimodal Chat

 You can now include images in your conversations with Balela AI.
 The AI will analyze the images and respond to your queries about them.